mbmaas3/vue-todo/README.md

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes (You can also fork it and use Codespaces).

 ### Prerequisites